 Myanmar has made a lot of progress lately and I’m not trying to diminish their efforts.
 For all we know, it might be Asia’s best country to invest a decade from now.

 The fact remains: you shouldn’t invest in Myanmar at the moment.
-Consider buying assets in some of Asia’s best countries for investors instead.
+Consider buying real estate in stocks elsewhere instead.
+Here are a few easier places to invest in Asia as a foreigner.

 Skip the Next Western Recession